-The ancient woodland has been managed by coppicing for centuries, ensuring that it is still home to a diverse flora, including wood anemone, enchanter's nightshade, sweet woodruff, primrose, bluebells, archangel, wild garlic, violets and early purple orchids.
+The 22 hectares of Ancient Semi-Natural Woodland are one of the many important habitats on the estate and enjoyed by locals and visitors alike.
+The woodland has been managed by coppicing for centuries and is home to a diverse flora including wood anemone, enchanter's nightshade, sweet woodruff, primrose, bluebells, archangel, wild garlic, violets, and early purple orchids.

 We are delighted that Forestry England recently approved a Woodland Management Plan for Rodd Wood.
 The plan will help to ensure continued sustainable management of the woodland by placing an emphasis on enhanced structural and species diversity, and improved access.